 - 1/2 tsp cinnamon

-- 4 tbsp of coconut oil
+- 4 tbsp of organic coconut oil

-- chopped walnuts or pecans (optional)
+- handful of chopped walnuts or pecans (optional)

 Happy Eating, Friends!